mermaidsscales/mokachii/README.md

-# The world is chocolate!
+# ,, The world is chocolate!
+Swallow it, so tasty! ''

 ![7614ad48dcdaa88b9feebdcdcc4341ec](https://github.com/user-attachments/assets/d1c8e9a0-13bf-4c65-9e4a-89d0264be36d)